Mammal Orders and Families

 3. All other groups:

-All supraordinal groups are in bold or underlined.
+All supraordinal groups are in caps or bod.
 This is only done to help clarify their hierarchical relationships.
 The hierarchical relationships of subordinal groups are indicated by the degree of indentation.
 More subordinate groups are indented to a greater degree.

 PROTOTHERIA